-Information and locations of Open Gate leases can be found on the website listed below.
+Information and locations of Open Gate leases can be found online: www.wildlife.state.nm.us/open-gate/.
 Some properties may have special rules for certain activities.
 These rules will be posted on the property.
 It is the responsibility of the sportsman/woman to know and obey posted rules.
 Citations can be issued for violation of any rules or regulations.